Seirdy/seirdy.one/content/posts/website-best-practices.md

 Optimal loading
 ---------------

 Nearly every Internet user has to deal with unreliable connections every now and then, even the top 1%.
-Optimal loading matters most in these situation.
+Optimal loading matters most in these situations.
 Broadly, it covers three categories: reducing payload size, delivering content early, and reducing the number of round trips.

 ### Blocking resources